-The blue Doberman coat color is the result of a gene that inhibits full pigmentation causing dilution.
+The blue Doberman coat color is the result of a gene that inhibits full pigmentation, which causes dilution.
 Therefore, instead of appearing black with rust markings, Dobermans with the dilution gene will appear blue with rust markings.
 According to the Doberman Pinscher Club of America, dilution is a recessive gene.
 Every Doberman is equipped with a pair of color genes (black B or red b) and a pair of dilution factor genes (dd).
 A blue coat color is possible when a "black" Doberman (BB or Bb) has both dilution genes present (dd).

-While the blue and also the fawn coat color (which is also a diluted color, in this case, a dilution of red) were considered in the past to be undesirable gene mutations, nowadays, these coat colors are fully accepted.
-Today, many blue and fawn Dobermans are successfully registered and even shown in the show ring, even though they might not be as common as other coat colors due to the difficulties in maintaining their coat.
+While the blue and fawn coat color (which is also a diluted color, in this case, a dilution of red) were considered in the past to be undesirable gene mutations, nowadays, these coat colors are fully accepted.
+Today, many blue and fawn Dobermans are successfully registered and are shown in the show ring, even though they might not be as common as other coat colors due to the difficulties in maintaining their coat.
 Read on to learn about what troubles these coat colors are prone to.

 Symptoms of Blue Doberman Syndrome

 Blue Doberman syndrome, also known as blue balding syndrome, or more generally, color mutant alopecia, is a condition that affects blue Dobermans but can also be found in many other breeds with diluted coats.
 But exactly what is blue Doberman syndrome?

 Blue Doberman syndrome is a hereditary condition that tends to show up in dogs breeds with diluted coats.
-The term alopecia, is the medical term for "hair loss."
+The term alopecia is the medical term for hair loss.
 This condition is caused by a structural defect which causes the abnormal distribution of melatonin in the dog's hair shafts.
 Affected dogs therefore develop hair loss over the diluted colored areas.
-The tan areas remain though unaffected.
+The tan areas remain unaffected.
 The hair loss may start on the topline and then spread to the back.